jamiec7919/vermeer/docs/quickstart.rst

 Shader
   The shaders to use.
 String array.

-ShadeIdx
+ShaderIdx
   (optional) Index into shader array for each face.
+Int array.

 CalcNormals
   Specify whether to calculate vertex normals.